dotmpe/jenkins-templated-builds/doc/initial-analysis.rst

 For more advanced job grouping there is a job type flow, having a simple DSL to define sequential and parrallel builds of other jobs.
 Multijob does something similar but without a DSL.

 Matrix is a plugin job type that builds all jobs of the cartesian product of several 'axis'.
-E.g. it could combine each branch, with each environment and build all of them.
+E.g. it could combine each branch, with each environment and build all of them. j
+TODO: describe a bit about where the jobs com from, and also the new jenkins.io DSL jobs.

 Prelim.
 Charter